Healthy and easy recipe for whole wheat Einkorn sourdough bread that uses 100% whole grain einkorn flour & a sourdough starter.

 5. Whole Grain Einkorn Flour.
 This recipe was specifically created to use whole grain einkorn flour.
 You can buy whole einkorn berries and grind them yourself (this is the grain mill I use) OR you can buy whole grain einkorn flour.

 I buy both my whole einkorn berries and my all-purpose flour in bulk from Jovial Foods.
-You can save 10% on your order when you use coupon code DWCRUMBS.
+You can save 10% off all items in the store with exclusions on special promotional items such as cookbooks and new harvest oil when you use coupon code DWCRUMBS.
+Also, there’s free shipping over $99.
+Visit their site HERE.

 Note: If you want to use all-purpose einkorn flour, I recommend following my no-knead einkorn sourdough loaf recipe instead.
 You can shape the all-purpose loaf into a boule using the instructions below, or into a loaf using the instructions in that post.